kubeportal/kubeportal/docs/installation.rst

 KUBEPORTAL_AUTH_OIDC_TITLE            Button title when offering generic OpenID Connect login.
 KUBEPORTAL_AUTH_AD_DOMAIN             Domain when offering frontend Active Directory login, e.g. ``example.com``.
 KUBEPORTAL_AUTH_AD_SERVER             Active directory server when offering frontend Active Directory login, e.g. ``192.168.1.1``.
 Not needed when equal to the A record behind the value of ``KUBEPORTAL_AUTH_AD_DOMAIN``.
+KUBEPORTAL_API_SERVER_EXTERNAL        URL of the Kubernetes API server that works outside of the cluster, for end users.
+Automatically set to the internal URL if not set.
 KUBEPORTAL_SESSION_COOKIE_DOMAIN      The domain used for the user session cookie, e.g. ``.example.com``.
 KUBEPORTAL_NAMESPACE_CLUSTERROLES     Kubernetes cluster roles that should be bound to the *default* service account of newly created Kubernetes namespaces, e.g. ``minimal-api,standard-api``.
 KUBEPORTAL_BRANDING                   The human-readable name of your cluster.